 Another promising direction for improving overall performance is the use of qLDPC codes.
 Fault-tolerant implementation of qLDPC codes typically relies on advanced technologies such as fast and reliable optical tweezers~\cite{atom_qldpc} or long-range interconnects between superconducting qubits~\cite{high-threshold_and_low-overhead}, which must achieve physical error rates below threshold.
-As shown in Ref.~\cite{ataides2025constant}, qLDPC codes can provide higher encoding rates but introduce longer trial times and additional challenges in the post-distillation process (i.e., Step~3 in Fig.~\ref{fig:sketch_of_distribution}), since directly available logical operations on qLDPC codes are limited.
+As shown in Ref.~\cite{ataides2025constant}, qLDPC codes can provide higher encoding rates but require advanced technologies and additional challenges in the post-distillation process (i.e., Step~3 in Fig.~\ref{fig:sketch_of_distribution}), since directly available logical operations on qLDPC codes are limited.
 Evaluating the total performance while accounting for these restricted logical operations is also an interesting topic for future investigation.

 While our post-selection criterion is based on the estimated error count, other metrics are also possible.
 For instance, one may use the number of flipped syndrome values, which is simpler to compute than the estimated error count and improves the repetition rates if the time for error estimation is a bottleneck.
 Another candidate is the complementary gap~\cite{bombin2024fault,gidney2025yoked}, defined as the number of additional physical errors required to alter the outcome of a minimum-distance decoding algorithm.
 Although calculating the complementary gap introduces additional latency, it accurately reflects the reliability of the encoding process.
 As long as QEC codes can be fault-tolerantly implemented on real devices, our post-selection mechanism and these alternative criteria can be universally defined for any stabilizer code~\cite{stabilizer_distillation,purification_bennett}, providing a general framework to enhance the reliability of logical-state encoding.